-A summary of the data capture rates and bulked air volumes (in m3) collected at each site over the contract period are contained in Table 2.
+Table 2 contains information on the samples collected, including, bulked air volume (in m3) and the number of samples bulked for each site for each quarter in 2016.
 The bulked air volume is obtained by summing the volume (in m3) obtained from each sample taken during the quarter (usually 6-7 samples depending on the sampling schedule).
-Average bulked volume collected at each site under normal operating conditions ranged from 4135 to 5244 m3 as per Table 2.
+Total volume per quarter (bulked volume) under normal operating conditions ranged from 3412-5243 m3.